 Geriatric Medicine Fellowship (Minnesota)

-The Mayo School of Graduate Medical Education funds second year fellows to obtain a master's degree in clinical research.
-The program's affiliation with the Kogod Program on Aging and the nationally renowned Department of Health Sciences Research Rochester Epidemiology Project facilitates mentorship and opportunities in gerontologic research.
+Mayo School of Graduate Medical Education funds second-year fellows to obtain a certificate or master's degree in clinical research.
+The program's affiliation with the Kogod Center on Aging and the nationally renowned Rochester Epidemiology Project facilitates mentorship and opportunities in gerontologic research.

 All of this is located in Mayo Clinic's campus in Rochester, a facility with a worldwide reputation for excellence in patient care, education and research.
 Find out more about Rochester campus life.

 The Geriatric Medicine Fellowship is accredited by the Accreditation Council for Graduate Medical Education.

 Fellows are eligible to take the certifying examination from American Board of Internal Medicine or the American Board of Family Medicine.
 All graduates who have elected to take the board certification examination have passed.